JimHokanson/turtle_json/README.md

-This code parses JSON files/strings using C/mex code.
+This code parses JSON files/strings using C (mex) code.
 Writing is not yet supported.

 #Why This Code?

-I needed JSON parsing for another project.
+I needed JSON parsing for a project.
 Loading JSON files using existing parsers was painfully slow.
 This slowness was due to 1) JSON parsing being done in Matlab or 2) parsing using C/C++ or Java, but with inefficient memory structures.
 This code started off by wrapping an already written C JSON tokenizer, and then post-processing in Matlab.
 After some nit-picking here and there, I found myself writing an entire parser in C, from scratch.

 #Advantages and Disadvantages

 ## Advantages
-* C parser written for Matlab, rather than wrapping an existing parser
+* C parser written specifically for Matlab, rather than wrapping an existing parser
-* multi-step parsing option (tokens, then data) for finer control over output format
+* multi-step parsing option (tokens, then data) for finer (complete?) control over output format
 * just like every other "fast" JSON parser, this one is fast as well

 ## Disadvantages